saucelabs/sauce-docs/docs/error-reporting/platform-integrations/android/configuration.md

 Support for inner and suppressed exceptions is available starting backtrace-android@3.9.0
 :::

-Backtrace clients allow sending Inner and suppressed exceptions.
+Backtrace client allows sending Inner and suppressed exceptions.
 By default, this option is disabled.
 To enable inner and suppressed exception support, use the code shown below.

 ```java
 // enable inner exceptions